PowerShell/ProjectMercury/docs/cmdlets/Invoke-AIShell.md

 ### -Query

-The user input to send to the AISH agent.
+The user input to send to the AIShell agent.

 ```yaml
 Type: System.String